Algebraic Ending Laminations and Quasiconvexity: Punctured Surfaces

-Let $X_0$ be the universal curve over $\Gamma_Q$.
-Let $X_1$ denote $X_0$ with a small neighborhood of the cusps removed.
-Then $X_1$ is a union $\cup_{q \in \partial \Gamma_Q} X_q$, where $X_q$ is a bundle over the quasigeodesic $[1,q) (\subset \Gamma_Q \subset Teich(S^h))$ with fibers hyperbolic surfaces diffeomorphic to $S^h$ with a small neighborhood of the cusps removed.
-Minsky proves \cite{minsky-jams} that $X_q$ is (uniformly) biLipschitz homeomorphic to the convex core minus (a small neighborhood of) cusps of the unique simply degenerate hyperbolic 3-manifold $M$ with conformal sructure on the geometrically finite end given by $o = 1.o \in Teich(S)$ and ending lamination of the simply degenerate end given by $\lel (q)$.
-The convex core of $M$ is denoted by $Y_{q0}$ and let $Y_{q1}$ denote $Y_{q0}$ with a small neighborhood of the cusps removed.
-Thus $X_q, Y_{q1}$ are (uniformly) biLipschitz homeomorphic.
+The convex core of $M$ is denoted by $Y_{q0}$.
+Let $Y_{q1}$ denote $Y_{q0}$ with a small neighborhood of the cusps removed.
+Thus $X_q, Y_{q1}$ are (uniformly) bi-Lipschitz homeomorphic.
 Let $\til X_q$ denote the universal cover of $X_q$ and $\HH_q$ its collection of boundary horospheres.
 Then $\til X_q$ is (strongly) hyperbolic relative to $\HH_q$.
-Let $H =\pi_1(S^h)$ regarded as a relatively hyperbolic group, hyperbolic relative to the cusp subgroups $ \{H_i\}, i = 1, \cdots , n$.
-The relative hyperbolic (or Bowditch) boundary $\partial_r H$ of the relatively hyperbolic group is still the circle (as when $S$ is closed) and $\partial^2 H$ is defined as $(\partial_r H \times \partial_r H \setminus \Delta) /\sim$ as usual.
+Let $H =\pi_1(S^h)$ be thought of as a relatively hyperbolic group, hyperbolic relative to the cusp subgroups $ \{H_i\}, i = 1, \cdots , n$.
+The relative hyperbolic (or Bowditch) boundary $\partial_r H$ of the relatively hyperbolic group is still the circle (as when $S$ is closed) and $\partial_r^2 H$ is defined as $(\partial_r H \times \partial_r H \setminus \Delta)$ as usual.
 The existence of a Cannon-Thurston map in this setting from the relative hyperbolic boundary of $H$ to the relative hyperbolic boundary of $(\til{ X_q}, \HH_q)$ has been proved in \cite{bowditch-ct, brahma-bddgeo}.
-Also, it is established in \cite{bowditch-ct, mahan-elct} (see Theorem \ref{end1}) that the Cannon-Thurston lamination for the pairs $H$, $\til{ X_q}$ is given by where $\lel(q)^d$ denotes the diagonal closure of the ending lamination $\lel (q)$.
+Also, it is established in \cite{bowditch-ct, mahan-elct} (see Theorem \ref{end1}) that the Cannon-Thurston lamination for the pairs $H$, $\til{ X_q}$ is given by where $\lel(q)^d$ denotes the closure of the diagonal closure of the ending lamination $\lel (q)$.

 Next, by Proposition \ref{punctcoco} $G$ is strongly hyperbolic relative to the collection $ \{N_G(H_i)\}, i = 1, \cdots , n$.
 Note that the inclusion of $H$ into $G$ is strictly type-preserving as an inclusion of relatively hyperbolic groups.
 The existence of a Cannon-Thurston map for the pair $(H,G)$ is established in \cite{pal-thesis}.
-The description of the Cannon-Thurston lamination $\lct(H,G)$ for the pair $(H,G)$ can now be culled from \cite{mitra-endlam} and \cite{pal-thesis}.
-The latter \cite{pal-thesis} guarantees the existence of a qi-section and allows the ladder construction in \cite{mitra-endlam} (which does not require hyperbolicity of $G$ but only that of $H$, which is free in this case) to go through.